 - Community Reinvestment Act (CRA)

-Forms of discrimination recognized by law include not only overt discrimination based on one or more of the above prohibited bases, but also include disparate (different or unequal) treatment, and practices and/or policies that have an adverse impact on any person(s) (whether intentional or not) based on any of the above prohibited bases.
+Forms of discrimination recognized by law include not only overt discrimination based on one or more of the above prohibited basis, but also include disparate (different or unequal) treatment, and practices and/or policies that have an adverse impact on person(s) (whether intentional or not) based on any of the above prohibited bases.

 This statement of fair lending and nondiscrimination is absolute.
 South State Bank will not tolerate any discriminatory act or behavior, expressing (orally or in writing) any preference based on prohibited factors, or any indication that applicants will be treated differently on a prohibited basis.